 Each year the Confucius Institute organises a China study tour tailored for WA school principals and leaders.
 The aim is to provide these leaders with the insight and awareness to pilot their school community towards a better understanding of China.
 The 2018 tour will take place from the 22nd to 29th September with the support of Confucius Institute Headquarters and The University of Western Australia’s partner, Zhejiang University.
 This is a unique professional development opportunity for school leaders; there is nothing like experiencing the dynamism and scale of contemporary China first hand.

 The study tour will include sightseeing at historic and cultural spots in Beijing and Hangzhou (capital city of Zhejiang Province), visits to several schools, and participation in the WA-Zhejiang Principals’ Forum in Hangzhou.
 You will be accompanied by a coordinator from the Confucius Institute who will offer both interpretative and guide services.
 A professional tour guide will assist during sightseeing activities.

-Confucius Institute and the School of Humanities at The University of Western Australia are pleased to offer the unit ‘Writing China in Country’ from 2-16 July 2017
+Confucius Institute and the School of Humanities at The University of Western Australia ran the ‘Writing China in Country’ unit from 2-16 July 2017

 Study contemporary Chinese literature (translated into English) at one of China’s top universities – Beijing Foreign Studies University (BFSU).

 What is involved?
 Travel to Beijing and immerse yourself in Chinese language and culture, while residing at the BFSU campus, which is excellently located near Beijing’s rich cultural attractions.
 During this trip, you will have the opportunity to visit tourist attractions including the Great Wall, museums and galleries.
 This unit is a 6-point Category A broadening unit, open to all students if eligible.
 The intensive period of study takes place during the University’s winter break, from 2-16 July.
 Successful applicants will need to attend two information sessions prior to departure.